Trump just comes out and says it: The GOP is hurt when it’s easier to vote

 “The things they had in there were crazy,” Trump said.
 “They had things – levels of voting that, if you ever agreed to it, you’d never have a Republican elected in this country again.”

 Trump didn’t expand on the thought.
 But he clearly linked high turnout to Republicans losing elections.
-The most generous reading of his comment is that he was referring to large-scale voter fraud resulting from the easier vote-by-mail options; Trump has in the past baselessly speculated about millions of fraudulent votes helping Democrats in the 2016 election.
+The most generous reading of his comment is that he was speculating on large-scale voter fraud from the easier vote-by-mail options; Trump has in the past baselessly speculated about millions of fraudulent votes helping Democrats in the 2016 election.
 The more nefarious reading would be that allowing more people to participate in the process legally would hurt his party because there are more Democratic-leaning voters in the country.

 That’s apparently true, but you typically don’t see Republicans expressing the sentiment so directly.
 Generally, they’ll connect tighter voting rules such as Voter ID to protecting the integrity of the process.